George Crady Bridge Fishing Pier State Park

 Located in Jacksonville, this mile-long, pedestrian-only fishing bridge spans Nassau Sound and provides access to one of the best fishing areas in Northeast Florida.

 Anglers catch a variety of fish, including whiting, jack, drum and tarpon.
 Access to the bridge is through Amelia Island State Park.
 The mile-long bridge is open 8 a.m. to sunset, 365 days a year.
+Night Fishing is not permitted.

-Located seven miles north of Little Talbot Island State Park on State Road A1A or eight miles south of Fernandina Beach.
+The bridge is located seven miles north of Little Talbot Island State Park on State Road A1A or eight miles south of Fernandina Beach.

-We welcome you to visit all seven of the parks that collectively comprise Talbot Islands State Parks: Pumpkin Hill Creek Preserve State Park, Amelia Island State Park, Little Talbot Island State Park, Fort George Island Cultural State Park, Yellow Bluff Fort Historic State Park and Big Talbot Island State Park.
+We invite you to visit all seven of the parks that collectively comprise Talbot Islands State Parks: Pumpkin Hill Creek Preserve State Park, Amelia Island State Park, Little Talbot Island State Park, Fort George Island Cultural State Park, Yellow Bluff Fort Historic State Park and Big Talbot Island State Park.

 Plan Your Visit